 Step-by-step directions

-1. In a small bowl, mix together dried fruits, nuts and spices.
+- Mix the fillng.
+In a small bowl, mix together dried fruits, nuts and spices.
+Larger apples will use more filling than smaller apples.

-2. Using a knife of an apple corer carefully core the apples.
+- Core the apples.
+Using a knife of an apple corer carefully core the apples.
 Brush the inside of the apples with lemon juice to prevent browning.
+This is more important if you are making a large batch and the cored apples will be sitting out for a period of time.

-5. Place aluminum foil wrapped apples in or next to hot coals, not onto open flame, and cook for 20-45 minutes, depending on how firm you like your baked apples.
+- Cook in hot coals.
+Place the foil wrapped apples in or next to hot coals, NOT onto open flame.
+Cook this way for 20-45 minutes, depending on how firm you like your baked apples.

 Recipe tips and FAQs